FAUDataScience/HonorsIntroDataScience/README.md

 **Good visualizations**

-Part of Type C data science is communication, and this includes not just writing up results, but also designing data displays that incisively convey key ideas or features in a of data.
+Part of Type C data science is communication, and this includes not just writing up results, but also designing data displays that incisively convey the key ideas or features in a flood of data.
 We'll examine and develop data visualizations such as plots, networks and text clouds.
-More advanced topics may include maps and animations.
+More advanced topics may include maps, interactive displays, and animations.

 **~~All~~ *Some of* the data**

 It's been [argued](https://www.udemy.com/datascience/learn/v4/t/lecture/3473822?start=379) that in the last dozen years, humans have produced more than 60 times as much information as existed in the entire previous history of humankind.
-(It sounds like hyperbole, but even if it's off by a few orders of magnitude it's still amazing).
-There are plenty of data sources for us to examine, and we'll examine existing datasets from disciplines ranging from literature to economics to public health, with sizes ranging from a few dozen to millions of data points.
+(It sounds like hyperbole, but even if it's off by an order of magnitude it's still amazing).
+There are plenty of data sources for us to examine, and we'll consider existing datasets from disciplines ranging from literature to economics to public health, with sizes ranging from a few dozen to millions of data points.
 We will also clean and create new datasets.

 **~~All~~ *Some of* the meaning**

-Data matter, can save, enhance, or destroy human lives.
-We'll explore approaches to analyzing the meaning of data in areas including the analyses of simple texts and data journalism.
+Data matter, can save, enhance, or destroy human lives.* We'll explore approaches to analyzing the meaning of data in areas including the analyses of simple texts and data journalism.

+---
+* This is a crummy sentence: My pedantic insistence on treating the term "data" as plural rather than singular likely distracted you from the substance of my message.
+I'll leave it here as a reminder that we can all become better writers.

 **~~All~~ *Some of* the skills**